jjrox2167/devopsmadness/level-1-our-app/README.md

 Welcome to **Level 1** of DevOps Madness: a simple full-stack authentication app built with [Next.js](https://nextjs.org/) (App Router), API routes, and Prisma + SQLite.

-This level focuses on setting up a complete minimal app — frontend, backend, and database — that will serve as the foundation for future DevOps workflows (CI/CD, Docker, cloud deployment, etc.).
+This level focuses on setting up a complete minimal storefront app — with a frontend, backend, and database — that will serve as the foundation for future DevOps workflows (CI/CD, Docker, cloud deployment, etc.).

+---
+## 📚 Project Goals

+DevOps engineering sits at the intersection of traditional system administration and modern software development.
+To understand what’s expected of a DevOps engineer, we first need to see how software developers encounter and respond to the kinds of challenges that DevOps practices aim to solve.

+### Our goal is to:

+Build an MVP full-stack application from scratch.
+- Deploy to infrastructure

+- Provide a clean base to mimic the need of for containerization & deployment.

+- Prepare a real-world scenario for the need of CI/CD through DevOps pipelines.

+- Monitoring and Observability when it comes to the application and system's performance.
 ---

 ## 🚀 Features